Market an NFT effectively by applying these tactics to your NFT brand

 The sportswear industry is highly saturated with many brands.
 RTFKT – a relatively unknown Chinese virtual sneaker brand – created and auctioned off an NFT sneaker for the Chinese New Year.
 The sneaker managed to fetch $28,000 at auction.

-With NFTs still in the early stages, this is the best time for companies to get involved in the market.
+With NFTs still in the early stages, this is the best time for companies to get involved.
 Drawing inspiration from other existing companies is an excellent way to get people’s attention and grow a fan base.
 For companies and brands looking to set themselves apart from the competition, RTFKT would make a superb muse for using NFT technology.
 RTFKT leveraged FOMO by producing limited edition memorabilia to commemorate a significant event and holiday.
 This caused potential buyers to jump at the chance of purchasing the NFT before it disappeared.

 3) Grimes